 The 5 Eternal Rules of Thong Ownership

-The thong, which was originally invented for nude dancers at the World’s Fair in 1939, is one of the most popular choices of underwear in women.
+The thong, which was originally invented for nude dancers at the World’s Fair in 1939, is one of the most popular choices of women's underwear.
 It might have never been born if it wasn’t for New York’s mayor at the time who ordered the dancers to “cover themselves.”
 The thong did the job - using nothing but a minimum of fabric.

 Since then, the thong has taken the world by storm.
 It first emerged as a bikini on the beaches of Brazil in the 70s and has since made its way into wardrobes all over the world.
 But not only women love thongs - an increasing number of men have also developed a taste for the breezy undergarment.

 There are some ground rules that apply to anyone owning and wearing thongs - no matter the gender.
 Let’s dig into what you need from a thong and how to make best use of it!

 Rule 1: Not all thongs were created equal